Bokhtiar-Adil/Book-World/README.md

 # Book World

-Book-World is a desktop application built using Java and SQL database.
+Book-World is a desktop application built using Java programming language and SQL database.
 It contains the following features:
 - Login and register features
 - Read and write reviews on defferent books
 - Give rating to books